simrannsrivastava/pdsnd_github/README.md

 The Bikeshare Data Analysis project focuses on analyzing data from a bikeshare system to uncover meaningful insights into ridership patterns and user behavior.
 Utilizing python programming, this project aims to extract, clean, and analyze bikeshare data to provide valuable statistics.

 ### Files used
-1. bikeshare.py
+1. bikeshare.py - Contains the python code for data analysis
-2. Data files
+2. Data files - Contains the dataset with bikeshare information for cities: Chicago, New York and Washington (.csv files)
-.gitignore
+3. .gitignore - specifies files or directories to be ignored by git.

 ### Credits
 This project was completed as part of the Data Engineering nanodegree program offered by udacity.